ZDR Bias Calculation#

 # Therefore ZDR should be zero in these regions

-gatefilter = pyart.filters.GateFilter(ds)
+gatefilter = pyart.filters.GateFilter(radar)

 gatefilter.exclude_below("cross_correlation_ratio_hv", 0.995)